 Statutes/Other Implemented: ORS 336.431

-581-017-0726 Competitive Oregon Farm-to-School Program Procurement Grant: Reporting
+581-017-0726 Competitive Oregon Farm-to-School Program Procurement Grant for Reimbursemetn of Oregon Foods: Reporting

-(1) The Oregon Department of Education shall publish performance measures for recipients of a competitive Oregon Farm to School Program procurement grant in the request for applications and any related guidance documents produced by the department.
+(1) The Oregon Department of Education shall publish performance measures for recipients of a competitive Oregon Farm to School grant for reimbursement of Oregon foods in the request for applications and any related guidance documents produced by the department.

 (2) The department shall provide grant recipients with a template for an interim and final grant report.
 To receive the final disbursement of grant funds, grant recipients must submit both a completed interim and final grant report to the department.